kmikkel/elasticsearch-workshop/README.md

 ## Pizzas

-The data that are used during the workshop is a list of pizzas (see [data.json](data.json)), with the [mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html):
+The data that are used during the workshop is a list of pizzas, see [data.json](data.json).

+### Mapping

+[Mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) is the process of defining how a document, and the fields it contains, are stored and indexed.

+The pizzas has the mapping:

 ```
 {